franchoi24/web3/README.md

 end_block -> Ending block inclusive
-address -> Address being filtered value -> Value being filtered filtering -> It can take 4 options:
+address -> Address being filtered value -> Value being filtered folder_path -> Path of folder where the output will be saved file_name -> Name of final output file filtering -> It can take 4 options:
 - 'address_to' which filters to which address is the transaction being done
 - 'address_from' which filters from which address is the transaction being done
 - 'value_gt' which filters values greater than
 - 'value_lt' which filters values lower than

+python src/excercise1data_ingestion.py

+Excercise 2

+docker pull postgres